dvornikita/context_aug/README.md

 This will retrieve boxes with corresponding scores (scored by voc12train_neg3 model) and match to instances, extracted from voc12val-seg subset.
 The resulting mappings will be dumped to the hard drive and later used for augmentation.

 ## Context-Driven data augmentation
-After the above steps are completed, you can experiment with out context-drivencopy-paste data augmentation in `$ROOT/context_aug.ipynb` notebook.
+After the above steps are completed, you can experiment with out context-driven copy-paste data augmentation in `$ROOT/context_aug.ipynb` notebook.
 Check it out for more details.